baine-reynolds/BBS_migrate-group-permissions/readme.md

 # Purpose:
-This tools assisting in migrating permissions from one group to another in the event that your are changing group names in your upstream User Directory.
+This tool assists in migrating permissions from one group to another in the event that your are changing group names in your upstream User Directory.
 For example, if you are using the group "jira-developers" and you would like to mirror the permissions for this group to a new group across your environment (on all projects and repositories) to a new group called "bitbucket-users", then this is the tool for you.

 # Dependencies:
 * [Python3](https://www.python.org/downloads/) This was written in python3.7 and requires at least 3.2+ to operate as expected.